-Identity fraud is a huge risk that we live with daily.
-Like death and taxes, it is inevitable, and while you can take every step to protect your data at home, there is always the possibility that your bank might get hacked.
+Identity fraud is a considerable risk that we live with daily.
+Unfortunately, like death and taxes, it is inevitable, and while you can take every step to protect your data at home, your bank is always possible to get hacked.

 So, what happens if your ID has been stolen?
 How can you tell if you are a victim of ID fraud?
 And what happens next?